jasenfinch/projecttemplates/README.md

 The package documentation can be browsed online at <https://jasenfinch.github.io/projecttemplates/>.

-If you believe you've found a bug in `mzAnnotation`, please file a bug (and, if possible, a [reproducible example](https://reprex.tidyverse.org)) at
+If you believe you've found a bug in `projecttemplates`, please file a bug (and, if possible, a [reproducible example](https://reprex.tidyverse.org)) at
 <https://github.com/jasenfinch/projecttemplates/issues>.